Eurofins-Hackathon/Copilot-Bootcamp/FoundationsOfCopilot/README.md

 Enhance the clarity and maintainability of your code with effective documentation techniques and best practices.
 #### Generating Comments and Documentation
 ##### Use automated tools for inline documentation
-1. Write a C# method, and right above it, start typing a summary comment.
+1. Write a C# method, and right above it, start typing a summary comment, type `//`.
-2. GitHub Copilot might automatically suggest a comment.
+1. GitHub Copilot might automatically suggest a comment.
 For example:
    ```csharp
    /// <summary>
    /// Calculates the sum of two integers.